vsoch/arxiv-equations/wikipedia/README.md

 ## 5. Map Equations to Embedding Space

-I have two choices now.
-I can either take the average of some set of equation vectors that I've derived for a topic, **or** work in a space with all the vectors (and labels to describe multiple cases of the same topic).
+I had two choices now.
+I could either take the average of some set of equation vectors that I derived for a topic, **or** work in a space with all the vectors (and labels to describe multiple cases of the same topic).
-I think I want to try the latter first, because taking some kind of average could dilute the signal.
+I decided to work with all the vectors and labels because taking some kind of average could dilute the signal.
+The following steps are done in the script [2.generateEmbeddings.py](2.generateEmbeddings.py).

+### Are equations from the same topic similar?
-So as a first sanity check, I'd want to see that equations from the same topic are similar, meaning that their topics cluster together.
+As a first sanity check, I'd want to see that equations from the same topic are similar, meaning that their topics cluster together.
 So I will do the following:

  - Start with character embeddings that are derived across entire set of equations, across all topics